CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 if not provided in the environment variable `DATABASE_URL`.
 (This is not required if the server is run with the `--test` flag.)

-The default configuration file is shown below.
+An example configuration file is shown below.

 ```toml
 [Server]